anomalytheorem/PracticeMachineLearning/README.md

 ## Highlights
 *Multiple machine learning models that tackle a selection of datasets from Kaggle*

-*A python program tht I wrote for my place of employment that automates pdf filing*
+*A python program that I wrote for an employer that automates pdf filing*

 *Otherwise just happy good times learning as much as I can*